ClickHouse/ClickHouse/docs/en/operations/server-configuration-parameters/settings.md

 ## max_concurrent_queries_for_all_users {#max-concurrent-queries-for-all-users}

-The maximum number of simultaneously processed requests for all users.
+Throw exception if the value of this setting is less or equal than the current number of simultaneously processed queries.

+Example: `max_concurrent_queries_for_all_users` can be set to 99 for all users and database administrator can set it to 100 for itself to run queries for investigation even when the server is overloaded.

+Modifying the setting for one query or user does not affect other queries.

-Default value: `0`.
+Default value: `0` that means no limit.

 **Example**

 ``` xml
 <max_concurrent_queries_for_all_users>99</max_concurrent_queries_for_all_users>
 ```

-`max_concurrent_queries_for_all_users` can be set to 99 for all users and database administrator can set it to 100 for itself to run queries for investigation even when the server is overloaded.

 **See Also**